 REPEATING A COURSE

 Students who fail or withdraw from a course are permitted one more attempt at the course, for a total of two attempts per course.
-In the case of a student who fails and repeats a course, only the grade received in the second instance will be computed into the student's GPA.
-Students are not allowed to repeat a course for which they received a passing grade on the Wagner grading scale (A through C-).
+In the case of a student who fails and repeats a course, the transcript will record both course attempts and grades, but only the grade received in the second instance will be computed into the student's GPA.
+Students are not allowed to repeat a course for which they received a passing grade on the Wagner grading scale.

 Students who fail or withdraw from a school-wide core or required specialization course must repeat the course in the next 14-week term; a Fall or January term course must be repeated in the next Spring term, and a Spring or Summer term course must be repeated in the next Fall term.
 If a course is not offered in every 14-week term, the student must receive approval from their Student Services Program Advisor to take the course in the next term in which it is offered.